-- A benefit claim for a child on the autistic spectrum can be submitted with a request for Recognition by the Office for the Care of the Autistic and P.D.D.
-Population.
+- A benefit claim for a child on the autistic spectrum can be submitted with a request for Recognition by the Ministry of Labor and Social Affairs of People with Autism.

 - After turning to the Ministry of Social Affairs in order to receive benefits, a claim for a disabled child benefit from the National Insurance Institute may be submitted there.

 - Social workers/supervisors from the Welfare Ministry will transfer the claim, together with medical material that they have, to the National Insurance Institute.